Brekstad

-Brekstad is a town in the municipality of Ørland in Trøndelag county, Norway.
+Brekstad is a town in Ørland Municipality in Trøndelag county, Norway.
 It is located along the Trondheimsfjord at the entrance to the Stjørnfjorden.
 The town is located about 5 km south of the village of Uthaug and about 7 km west of the villages of Austrått and Ottersbo.

-The 1.93 km2 town has a population (2021) of 2,311.
+The 1.93 km2 town has a population (2024) of 2,437 and a population density of 1263 PD/km2.
 Brekstad received town status on 8 October 2005, thus becoming the 95th town in Norway.

 The major employers in Brekstad are Ørland Main Air Station / Ørland Airport, Mascot Høie linen factory, Coop Fosen, and Tine Midt-Norge.
-Brekstad hosted the Fosen District Court before it was merged with the Trøndelag District Court in 2021.
+Brekstad hosts one courthouse for the Trøndelag District Court.
 The Ørland Church and Ørland cultural center are both located in the town.

-Brekstad has connections with the Kystekspressen boat to Trondheim, Hitra, Frøya (via bus), Lensvik, Hysnes and Kristiansund.
-The Brekstad–Valset Ferry has regular service across the Trondheimsfjord from Brekstad to Valset in Orkland.
-There are also road connections to elsewhere in Ørland.
+Brekstad has connections with the Kystekspressen boat to Trondheim, Hitra, Frøya (via bus), Lensvik, Hysnes, and Kristiansund.
+The Brekstad–Valset Ferry has regular service across the Trondheimsfjord from Brekstad to Valset in Orkland Municipality.
+There are also road connections to elsewhere in Ørland Municipality.